-The ASM2021 Organising Committee is now calling for contributed papers for the November ASM!
+The ASM2022 Organising Committee is now calling for contributed papers for the March ASM!
 This is an important aspect of our annual meeting and we look forward to hearing from members about their work.
 The theme of the conference “Changing work: Culture - COVID - Climate” will accommodate a broad range of topics.

 Cancer Council’s KNOW Workplace Cancer project has launched their new silica dust campaign, aimed at promoting awareness of the health risks of silica dust exposure.
 Campaign resources support communication and management of risks for workers in the artificial stone industry in Australia.

 Updates are now available for several chapters in this valuable resource.
 Developed for Generalist OHS Professionals, the resource is also a valuable reference point for occupational medicine professionals, providing a basis for shared understanding of the causation and control of work-related fatality, injury, disease and ill-health.

 For more information about the latest updates click the link below